Overview

 The surface of the eye is gradually numbed with a series of drops.

 When the eye is numb, electrical leads are connected to your forehead.
-These allow the eye doctor (ophthalmologist) to correctly position the needle for the injection to be given.
+These allow the eye doctor (ophthalmologist) to position the needle correctly for the injection to be given.
 There will be a hissing sound while this is done.

 Pain during the procedure

-Some patients are aware of a slight ache or dragging sensation during the procedure.
+You may be aware of a slight ache or dragging sensation during the procedure.

 After the procedure